danabrosh/DNA-to-protein/README.md

-This project was created as part of the course Basic Programming Skills (Python) at the Weizmann Institute of Science.
+This project was created as part of [Basic Programming Skills (Python)] (https://github.com/Code-Maven/wis-python-course-2025-03) course at the Weizmann Institute of Science.